COMBI “Communication competences for migrants and disadvantaged background learners in bilingual work environments”

 - Results from a survey held by COMBI among 216 participants across the 5 regions of the COMBI partners.
 The survey aims to uncover what language skills migrants need, and to fill in information gaps left after the review of the literature.

-- A Teacher Trainer Toolkit, based on the results of the Needs Analysis.
+- The Teacher Trainer Toolkit, based on the results of the Needs Analysis.
 In February and March the Toolkit was piloted with teachers from the regions of the COMBI partners.
-Once finished, the Toolkit will be freely available at Openlearning.com

-- A set of seven Modules that offers concrete courses based on the Teacher Trainer Toolkit.
+- A set of seven Modules that offers concrete courses based on the Teacher Training Toolkit.
+(For this a registration at Openlearning.com is required.
+This registration is free of charge).

 - Guidelines and Good Practices: a roadmap on Best Practices in the field of multilingual workplaces